ephreal/flask-statgraph/README.md

 |STATISTICS_DEFAULT_DATE_SPAN|```datetime.timedelta```|If no date was selected, it will be set to today as end and today - option as start.|```datetime.timedelta(days=7)```

 ## Protect the route
-Flask-Statistics accepts a fourth argument: A function that is called before any requests to the statistics blueprint.
+Flask-Statgraph accepts a fourth argument: A function that is called before any requests to the statistics blueprint.

 ```py
 ...